Optical constraints on the coldest metal-poor population: Observations and data reduction

 The difference of the coordinates in RA $\alpha$ and Dec $\delta$ should follow

 where $t$ is the time in year, $0$ and $i$ stand for the reference epoch and the $i$-th epoch, $\mu$ is the proper motion in mas/yr, $\varpi$ is the parallax in mas, $f^\alpha$ and $f^\delta$ are the parallax factors for the right ascension and declination.
-The parallax factors were computed using the Earth geocenter as obtained from the JPL DE441 solar system ephemeris \citep{park2021JPL_DE441}. $k$ is a small offset in both axes that allows better statistical solutions.
-We solve the astrometry by applying a minimisation method.
-We visualise the fitting in Fig.~\ref{fig:parallax} and the results are given in Table~\ref{astrometry_result}.
+The parallax factors were computed using the Earth geocenter as obtained from the JPL DE441 solar system ephemeris \citep{park2021JPL_DE441}, and object coordinates from Table~\ref{tg}. $k$ is a small offset in both axes that allows better statistical solutions.
+We solve the astrometry by applying a maximum likelihood estimation method.
+We visualise the fitting in Fig.~\ref{fig:parallax}, and the results including the reduced chi-square values $\chi^2_{\nu}$ are given in Table~\ref{astrometry_result}.
 We report three completely new parallaxes for metal-poor T dwarf candidates: W0422, W1553, and W2217.
+We note that W0422's astrometry solution is rather poor and has a high $\chi^2_{\nu}$ value.
 Our results for the two brightest objects, W0004 and W0301, are consistent at the 1-$\sigma$ level with the values obtained by \citet{williambest2020_L0-8UKIRTparallax} shown in Table~\ref{tg}.
-For these two objects, we will use our parallax determinations for this research.
+For these two objects, we will use our parallax determinations for the remainder of the analysis, noting that using \citet{williambest2020_L0-8UKIRTparallax} values will not alter the following conclusions.